Before you complete the application for this program you must read and understand these Design Requirements as well as the Terms and Conditions.

 A professionally-drawn design is NOT required: A simple, hand-drawn design is fine, showing the pavement to be removed, and any other improvements such as landscaping (if applicable) to be added.
 The UC assumes most of the designs submitted to us will be simple drawings done by your typical homeowner.
 The drawing must show enough detail to illustrate the overall project design.

-If, after reading these requirements, you have any questions about what’s required here please contact us at firstname.lastname@example.org or 504-717-6187.
+If, after reading these requirements, you have any questions about what is required, please contact us at email@example.com or 504-717-6187.

 What to Include in Your Design

-As mentioned, the drawing can be done by a non-professional and by hand.
-Although the drawing does not have to be at a high level of detail, it should show enough detail to illustrate the overall project design.
+As mentioned previously, the design can be done by a non-professional and by hand.
+Although the design does not have to be at a high level of detail, it should show enough detail to illustrate the overall project improvements.

 - Your design MUST include your name and the street address of the project, so we are able to match your drawing with your application

-- Your drawing MUST show exactly where the new improvements will be in relation to large, existing fixtures such as the street, sidewalk, driveway, home, etc.
+- Your design MUST show exactly where the new improvements will be in relation to large, existing fixtures such as the street, sidewalk, driveway, home, etc.

-- In addition to showing these large existing features, the drawing must provide the measurements (or size) of the area to be improved, in square feet.
-If you are eventually approved for an Incentive payment, the payment cannot be for more landscape than was approved on your application and design.
+- In addition to showing these large existing features, the design must provide the measurements (or size) of the area to be improved, in square feet.
+If you are eventually approved for an incentive payment, the payment cannot be for more landscape than was approved on your application and design.

-- Your drawing MUST label the plants that you will include in the improvements.
-Plants should be native and/or water-loving.
+- Your design MUST label the plants and materials that you will include in the improvements (pine straw mulch, sod, gravel).

-- Your drawing MUST show that you have less than 40% of your front yard covered in impervious surfaces.
+- Your design MUST show that less than 40% of your front yard is covered in impervious surfaces.
+Please see the City’s CZO for more details.

-- There can be no bare soil or installation of non-permeable (material water cannot easily penetrate) hardscape such as a concrete patio or walkway.
+- There can be no bare soil or installation of non-permeable (material water cannot easily penetrate) hardscapes such as a concrete patio or walkway.

 Helpful Tips for Landscaping